polterguy/peeples/README.md

 The above access control object will give all users in the _"developer"_ role write access to any file beneath your _"/modules/"_ folder.

+### Access object's IDs

+Each access object will be given an automatically assigned ID, unless you explicitly give it one yourself.
+This is necessary in order to be able to delete specifically named access objects.
+The default ID of an access object, is the string representation of a GUID.

 ## License